 Luckily, automated reporting tools make the job faster!
 These solutions do all the hard work for you and grant you more time to strategize.
 They collect and organize all your scattered data in one place, and help you translate it into actionable insights.

 You certainly don’t want to get your automation solution clogged with disparate data or discrepancies.
-To avoid mistakes like these ones, we came up with 7 sins you should avoid when aggregating data.
+To avoid mistakes like these ones, we came up with 7 sins you should avoid when aggregating ad revenue data.

 Wrath: Not organizing your messy data